-- Primary school workshops are facilitated by our Play and Art Therapists
+Primary school workshops are facilitated by our Play and Art Therapists

 	- Secondary school workshops are facilitated by Counsellors/Therapists who have worked with young people

-Helplink has already provided over 50 workshops to students across Galway City and County over the past 6 months.
+	Helplink has already provided our Mind Hacks workshops to 300+ students across Galway City and County over the past 6 months.
 Some of these workshops were fully funded through the Electric Ireland’s Energy for Generations Fund, others have been funded via school contributions, parental contributions, PTA contributions, DEIS school funding and other local and national funding sources.